 Black and Jewish Leaders Gather in NYC to Take a Stand Against Antisemitism and Racism

-To take an active stand against increasing episodes of and in our country, leaders from the Black and Jewish communities joined together to host a celebration of the
+To take an active stand against increasing episodes of racism and in our country, leaders from the Black and Jewish communities joined together to host a celebration of the

-This event jointly celebrated and Kwanzaa in a unifying holiday ceremony on Sunday, December 18, 2022, at , in New York City.
+This event jointly celebrated and in a unifying holiday ceremony on Sunday, December 18, 2022, at , in New York City.
 Leaders from both the Black and Jewish communities spoke throughout the night to reflect on the deep ties that have long existed between both groups, as well as the importance of supporting each other in these national moments of racial and religious tension.

 Clicking on the “Read Full Article” link below will auto-scroll you to the full article (on the same page).